Your path to registering as a tax agent

 - FNSBKG404A Carry out business activity and instalment activity statement tasks

 - FNSBKG405A Establish and maintain a payroll system.

 The GST/BAS Challenge Exam is case study based with the expectation of candidates to complete a GST calculation and BAS statement; perform payroll tasks on calculations such as gross wages, superannuation, PAYG; along with short answer questions on applying legislation relevant to the work of a bookkeeper.

-Delivery is flexible, allowing you to choose to be examined remotely or at the Institute's state offices, at a time convenient to you and your supervisor.
+Delivery is flexible, allowing you to choose to be examined remotely, at a time convenient to you and your supervisor.
 At enrolment, you are responsible for nominating your preferred exam date, time, exam venue and supervisor.
-Your nominated exam date and venue must allow for a minimum of seven business days for processing your application.
+Your nominated exam date and venue must allow for a minimum of seven (7) business days for processing your application.

 If you are choosing the remote exam option, download the remote exam policy and procedure for more information.

 The GST/BAS Challenge Exam is an open book exam, in which candidates are permitted to bring study materials, reference materials and calculators.
 We encourage candidates to print reference material from the Australian Taxation Office (ATO), and you should be familiar the “GST - completing your activity statement” booklet prior to your exam.

 As a BAS agent, it is a requirement to keep informed and up to date with legislative changes, thus it is an expectation that you would have reference materials in regular use which will be helpful in the exam.